ahrefs/ocannl/lib/shape_inference.md

 * `get_proj_index` gets an `axis_index` for a `dim` based on the representative of its `proj_id`; and `Fixed_idx 0` for dim-1.

 ## Deriving the constraints

+Other important functions in the `Shape` module.

+* `einsum_slot_spec_to_dims_bio ~generative` parses an einsum spec for a single shape, returns the three rows and a mapping from axis (`dim`) variables to indices where the einsum specifies fixed indexing.
+When `generative` is true for the kind of a row, when an axis has a fixed projection to dimension 0, the axis is not a variable added to the fixed indexing mapping, but is instead dimension-1 (solved).
+The "generative" rows are the ones with no initial user-provided shape information.
+This is just a heuristic to avoid surprises where a tensor axis with only dimension 0 populated gets inferred a bigger dimension size -- it might be revisited in the future.
+* `get_inequalities` builds row inequalities by pairing the rows of the current shape (as `cur`) with the rows of sub-shapes (as `subr`).
+It also derives a batch row constraint for terminals initialized with `Constant_fill { values; strict = true }` and `File_mapped (filename, prec)` (where the file is scanned to get its length).
+For `Batch_slice` (the `@|` operation) it waits till the batch row variables (if any) are solved, and derives row equations (not inequalities) between the current shape and the sub-shape, with `cur_sh.batch.dims` expanded to account for the slicing / indexing.
+For einsum specs, it derives inequalities, roughly: _current shape ≥ lhs spec shape_, and _rhs spec shape ≥ sub-shape_.
+* `propagate_shapes` gets and then solves the inequalities, using a global state for the environment.
+It udpates the shapes in-place with the partial solution.
+It is invoked twice for each `update_step`: first during the bottom-up process of building tensors, and then in reverse order from `finish_inference`.
+* `finish_inference` is called right before some projections or array dimensions are required (typically, because of jitting).
+It performs a second round of `propagate_shapes`, and then once again attempts to solve any remaining constraints that `propagate_shapes` didn't solve.
+Then it "closes the shapes": substitutes out remaining shape variables by their LUBs if any, or dimension-1 / `Broadcastable` (no-more-axes).
+Then it resets the environment state, since the shapes are now guaranteed to not have variables.
+* `derive_projections` starts by freshening the `proj_id`s in the `update_step`.
+Then it generates and solves shape inequalities, and then generates and solves projection equations, and constructs the `projections` record.
+* `backprop_ith_arg ~from_1` swaps the LHS of `projections` with the `from_1` (e.g. first, second) RHS argument of `projections`.
+This leads to input-output behavior analogous to the inverse of the original operation wrt. the `from_1` argument.
+* `of_spec` constructs a shape record from an einsum slot spec.
+If `deduced = Input_equals_output`, it adds the corresponding equation to the global environment.